Do you know the 8 Steps to Scrum?

 The Development Team works on features in priority order, having done a Daily Scrum and sending 'Done' emails once the

-This is the best part: Inspecting and adapting.
-Upon finishing the Sprint, the Scrum Team discusses what went well, what didn't and what to improve.
+Lastly, there is the Sprint Retrospective, and this is the best part!
+The Scrum Team discusses what went well, what didn't and what to improve, always inspecting and adapting.

 - Figure: If you like this, retweet twitter.com/AdamCogan/status/375010501693960192